 You can also specify a suggested price in whole USD.

 Since we're going to be putting our app out into the wild, we should include some information about who wrote it and the legal usage of its source code.
-For this we need a new file in our project's root folder: COPYING.
+For this we need a new file in our project's root folder: the

 Did you remember to add these files to